 I also almost always have a bottle of red, white and some sort of sparkling ready to go.

-I also keep a small bottle of sweet Vermouth for Manhattans of course, and Bailey’s, Grand Marnier and Kahlua for night caps on my bar cart.
+I also keep a small bottle of sweet Vermouth for Manhattans of course, and Bailey’s, Grand Marnier and Kahlua for night caps or espresso martinis on my bar cart.
 More on those below.

 3. Night Cap Favorites